Hi, I'm Guy Spier

 • The Stuff of Thought by Steven Pinker

-• Tribe of Mentors by Tim Ferris
+• Tribe of Mentors by Tim Ferriss

 • Swiss Made by James Breiding

-• 12 Rules for Life – Jordan Peterson
+• 12 Rules for Life by Jordan Peterson

-• Chimpanzee Politics: Power and Sex among Apes by Franz de Waal
+• Chimpanzee Politics by Frans de Waal

-• 100 Baggers by Chris Meyer
+• 100 Baggers by Chris Mayer

-• Pandemic 1918: The Story of the Deadliest Influenza in History by Catharine Arnold
+• Pandemic 1918 by Catharine Arnold

-• 7 Powers: The Foundations of Business Strategy by Hamilton Helmer
+• 7 Powers by Hamilton Helmer

 • Essays by George Orwell

-Leisure and Family
+Leisure and family